South Africa • Namibia • Botswana • Zimbabwe

 The basic cost is relatively cheap but that meant camping pretty much every night for a month.
 Everyone is expected to contribute to shopping, cooking, cleaning and packing up.
 We paid into a kitty for food and petrol.
 Normally they expect about 20 travellers, but ours consisted of seven people only: three young Germans, four English, plus an English guide and two local drivers.
 I was surprised the trip was running with so few of us.

-Despite the low turnout, it was a non-stop saga of emotions – affairs, fallings out, and spoilt, entitled, ugly first world behaviour.
+Despite the low turnout, it was a non-stop saga of emotions: affairs, constant bickering, and spoilt, entitled, ugly first world behaviour towards the locals.
 Our guide announced on the first day that this was the last time he was doing this trip as he was ‘fed up of it’ and we had to suffer the consequences of his negativity.
 He had clearly checked out, rolling his eyes about everything, being unhelpful.
 He was even sleeping with one of the group, which we all knew despite them sneaking around like teenagers.
-I couldn’t quite believe I was stuck with this lot, I found myself wishing that there had been a few more on the trip to dilute the effect.
+I couldn’t quite believe I was stuck with these people and I found myself wishing that there had been a few more on the trip to dilute the effect.
 None of this is Dragoman’s fault, I like the idea of a very basic trip, but I would be reluctant to travel with them again.

-Enough of the negatives, I saw a lot of very wonderful things in a month – vineyards, desert, big game, tribes, ocean and river, and the mother of all waterfalls.
-To see so much variety inevitably meant long days driving – sometimes that’s all we did for a couple of days.
-But when we did stop to see something, it was usually spectacular.
+Enough of the negatives, I saw a lot of very wonderful things in a month: vineyards, deserts, big game, tribes, ocean and river, and the mother of all waterfalls.
+To see so much variety inevitably meant long days driving and sometimes that’s all we did for a couple of days.
+But when we did stop to see something it was usually spectacular.

-I started in Cape Town with a couple of days ahead of joining the group.
+I started in Cape Town for a couple of days ahead of joining the group.
 I wasn’t here long but I didn’t warm to the city.
-I found it hard to find the its heart not helped by the awkward layout around Table Mountain.
+I found it hard to find its heart not helped by the awkward layout around Table Mountain.
 I spent an afternoon at the aquarium but struggle to remember much about it.
-The highlight was getting out of the city to the Cape of Good Hope, not quite the point where the western Agulhas current and the eastern Benguela current slap into each other, but close enough to make the coastline dramatic and dangerous.
+The highlight was getting out of the city to the Cape of Good Hope.
+It’s not quite the point where the western Agulhas and the eastern Benguela currents slap into each other, but close enough to make the coastline dramatic and beautiful.

 We drove back via Boulders Beach to see the African penguins.
 This may be the only time I will ever see penguins in the wild and they didn’t disappoint.

 The next day I met the group on the other side of Table Mountain and we set off north.
 Our first night was in a vineyard in the Cederberg mountains.
 I am not a wine expert, and I usually find it all a bit of a bore, but I loved the wines we drank here, and I have sought them out ever since.
-We swam in a sweet little pool, enjoyed a braai, and drank lots of wine watching the sun set before pitching our tents for the first time in their backyard.
+We swam in a sweet little pool, enjoyed a braai, and drank lots of wine watching the sun set before pitching our tents in their backyard for the first night of many under canvas.

 My tent was called ‘zebra’ and I had a comfortable night.
 The next morning we realised how careful we would need to be packing the tents up as one of them had a large scorpion underneath.